carpedavid/heroictales/content/core-rules/gm/crafting-challenges.md

 If you’re comfortable coming up with the elements of the scene on the fly, don’t hesitate to do so.
 If you need time to prepare and think things through, then create a bullet-point list of things to remember.

-## Obstacles and Constraints
+## Obstacles, Timeframe, and Constraints
-What’s going to make the challenge a challenge?
+First, what’s going to make the challenge a challenge?
 Something should be standing in the team’s way (sometimes literally) in order for there to be a chance of failure.
 There may be multiple obstacles.
 Fighting the giant demon on a slender bridge above a pit of bubbling lava is much more cinematic than fighting it in the middle of a featureless cavern.

+Second, how long does the team have to successfully complete the challenge.
+Tasks that are, if not trivial, then straightforward when not constrained can become an extreme test of teamwork when a tight deadline with serious consequences looms.
+For example, developing a magical potion that cures the crown princess’ petrified court might be important, but if the team can take their time, it will feel much less urgent if they can take their time than if they have to complete it by the next dawn.

-Additionally, what are the boundaries of the challenge?
-Does the magical antidote need to be developed by sunrise?
-Does the team need to sneak into the rival gang-leader’s lair without being caught?
+Finally, what are the other boundaries of the challenge?
+Does the team need to sneak into the rival gang-leader’s lair without being spotted?
+Do they need to navigate the minotaur’s maze without attracting its attention?
+Creative use of constraints can elevate a mundane challenge into one the players will remember.

 ## Milestones
 As the scene unfolds, how does it change?
 What happens?
 An engaging challenge should be dynamic and react to the actions of the characters.
 The best practice is to have the scene meaningfully change every three rolls or so.
 This prevents the action from becoming stale, and it prevents the players from running out of interesting things to do.